 Regarding process schema evolution important goals were to provide the full spectrum of change operations for updating a process schema, to be able to migrate process instances (including those that were individually modified) to a new schema version (as far as possible), and to hide the inherent complexity of required checks and instance state adaptations as best as possible from the person in charge to perform this task.
-We invested a lot of energy into this subject in order to find a comprehensive solution to the problem [43; 46; 48; 50].
+We invested a lot of energy into this subject in order to find a comprehensive solution to the problem [51-54].
 For the user (i.e., the process designer or process administrator), process schema evolution is nearly as simple as editing a process graph during ordinary process modeling.
 Like in the context of instance adaptations the Process Template Editor is invoked in a special mode such that it is aware that a new schema version is derived from an existing one.
 After a new schema version is derived, one can ask the ADEPT2 system to check which instances could be migrated to the new schema version and which not.
+These checks are based on well-defined compliance rules [17, 55].
+Only if there is a rule which qualifies an instance as being "migratable", it is considered for migration, otherwise its execution continues on the old schema.
+For a more detailed description we refer to [56, 17].